 5. Postpartum Depression – After childbirth, the drop in progesterone causes the low moods of postpartum depression.

 6. Progesterone – Progesterone has a calming effect on the brain.
 It stimulates the brain’s GABA receptors, the feel-good, calming neurotransmitters.
 Progesterone also has a protective effect on the brain by reducing swelling and improving mental clarity after a traumatic brain injury.

 Terri’s story is a prime example of someone who was suffering from memory loss due to hypothyroidism, but who was initially misdiagnosed by traditional doctors with the onset of Alzheimer’s.

 “Although I had begun to notice some significant signs of memory loss 3 years ago, I dismissed them as stress related.
 At that time, I wasn’t the only person to recognize my deteriorated memory; my husband, children, employees and mother all began expressing their concerns.
 I became scared that I was facing the onset of Alzheimer’s disease.”

 Keeping your hormones at their optimal levels will help keep your brain working at its best.
 Supplementing with vitamins, minerals and fish oil is important, too.
 Don’t forget that prescription drugs, such as the cholesterol lowering drugs, can cause memory loss, so be aware of the effect these drugs can have on your brain.

 Is Hormonal Imbalance Causing Your Mental Health Symptoms?

+We believe that anyone who has symptoms of low thyroid deserves a therapeutic trial of natural, desiccated thyroid.
+Thyroid governs your metabolism and a high energy metabolism is essential for optimal brain health.
 Take our symptom checker health quiz to find out if you have symptoms of hormonal imbalance so that you can take action to protect not only your brain, but also your overall health.